 - Weak wrist muscles

 - Using a Tennis Racket that is too short, too heavy, or tightly strung

 The primary symptom of Golfers Elbow is pain.
 Pain associated with Golfers Elbow is felt in your inner elbow and inner forearm muscle leading to your wrist.
 Other major symptoms of Golfers Elbow include inflammation and a weakened grip strength in your pinky and ring fingers.
 You may also experience the following minor symptoms:

 - Numbness and tingling in your pinky and ring fingers

 - Pain when you bend your wrist towards your palm against light resistance

 - Pain when try squeezing a small rubber ball

 What’s The Common Treatment For Golfers Elbow?

-The most common form of treatment for Golfers Elbow is rest.
-Resting your elbow for several weeks allows your body to repair and heal.
+Rest is the most common treatment for Golfers Elbow.
+Resting your elbow for several weeks gives your body time to repair and heal itself.
 Other forms of treatment include: